datajoedata/antibiotic-sales-vs-health-outcomes-in-brazil/README.md

 Explore and uncover patterns, glean insights, and forge connections within this wealth of data.
 Aiming to contribute to the fortification of medical strategies in a world where preparedness is paramount.
 And maybe answer some questions like:

-A - How the sales raised in a time-frame perspective?
+A - How the sales notifications raised in a time-frame perspective?

 B - Where are the potential Hot Zones in Brazil?